All guides

 Track Your Progress

 Once you’ve developed an error-checking routine, focus on tracking your performance.
-ChatSAT’s analytics tools can help you monitor improvement and identify weak spots.
+Pursu’s analytics tools can help you monitor improvement and identify weak spots.

 How to Use Progress Tracking

-• Use ChatSAT analytics to find recurring errors and weak areas.
+• Use Pursu analytics to find recurring errors and weak areas.

 • Focus practice on topics where you make the most mistakes.